 In addition, you'll notice two sliders-- one goes from Calm to Excited, and the other goes from Shy to Confident.
 Calm / Excited affects how often you blink.
 Shy / Confident affects how often you look at other players, and how long your gaze remains on other player's faces until you look away.

 You'll learn more about this when we talk about state behaviors, but you can set states in your animator to disable eye animations when you reach that state.
-That's right, you don't have to worry about your blendshapes being overdriven because your "happy" mood closes your eyes, and your blinking is still firing off. 🙌
+You can set it up such that you don't have to worry about your blendshapes being overdriven because your "happy" mood closes your eyes, and your blinking is still firing off.

 If you just want to stick with the standard jaw-flap bone or blendshape-based visemes, we've got you covered.
 Both are still present and work just fine.